 Fellows are expected to build interdisciplinary teams including post-doctoral research assistants, research software engineers, and data scientists.
 Resources may be used for research expenses including travel, equipment, research technical support including research software engineers, PDRA and fellow salaries, training, and other standard expenses.
 Relocation costs are also permitted.
 For international recruits up to £100,000 may be requested to set up their research activity in the UK.
 Resources may be used for activities to initiate, grow and maintain collaborations with stakeholders (for example academia, business, government, third sector) such as secondments, staff exchanges and regular travel.

-Support for studentships is exceptionally permitted through this investment where this can be clearly justified, see below for further details.
+Support for studentships is exceptionally permitted through this investment where this can be clearly justified.
 Student engagement may also be realised through institutional or stakeholder support, or collaboration with the UKRI AI CDTs.

 See further information on allowable costs.